fethallaheth/ChaosSR-blog/src/content/blog/blog-02/index.md

 ---
 title: "Blog - 02"
-description: "How to add posts to the blog."
+description: "How toA add posts to the blog."
 date: "2024-10-02"
 draft: false
 ---